fahmifj/fahmifj/README.md

 ## 💬 Hi, and welcome! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

-I'm Fahmi, a Junior Sysadmin trying to become a Penetration Tester.
+I'm Fahmi, an ordinary person trying to become a Penetration Tester.
 I like to play boot2root CTF challenges at Hack The Box and TryHackMe.

 ---
-### 🌱 I’m currently learning ...
+### 🌱 Recent activity ...

+I'm currently interested in learning:
-- 🐱‍💻 Web Application Security
+- 🐱‍💻 Web application security
 - 👨‍💻 Scripting with Python
-- 🐧 Windows & Linux System Administration (Cloud as well!)
-- 🕸 Back End Web Development with Go

-Some of my learning materials and resources are available on my [Repositories](https://github.com/fahmifj?tab=repositories) tab.
+Some of my learning materials and resources are available in my [Repositories](https://github.com/fahmifj?tab=repositories).
+### 🔭 Things that I know and capable of ...

+- 🐱‍💻 Ethical hacking
+- 🐧 Windows & Linux system administration (cloud as well!)
+- 🕸 Entry level back-end web development with Golang

 <div align="center">